obaidy/installments-app/README.md

 npm run start-server
 ```

+ run via cron to bill tenants.
 Set `EXPO_PUBLIC_API_URL` in `.env` to the URL of this server.
-The mobile app will call `/payments/checkout` on this endpoint which uses the secret Stripe key from `stripeClient.ts`. `npm run schedule-charges` can still be run via cron to bill tenants.
+The mobile app will call `/payments/checkout` on this endpoint which uses the Stripe secrets from `.env`. `npm run schedule-charges` can still be run via cron to bill tenants.

 ## Supabase Schema